mikeAdamss/terraform-google-cloud/setup-and-remote/README.md

 Export the following

 * `export TF_VAR_billing_account=YOUR_BILLING_ACCOUNT_ID`
-Checl the 'billing' tab to get this info.
+Check the 'billing' tab to confirm your billing account ID.

 * `export TF_ADMIN=${USER}-terraform-admin`
 Run 'whoami' in cloud shell to confirm your username.